 The Bapco Modernisation Programme (BMP) is designed to meet and exceed local and international regulations on environmental footprints, and more than 50 environmental and social studies and plans were completed.
 The refinery’s Energy Efficiency Index, sulphur dioxide (SO2) and Nitrous Oxide (NOx) emissions and treated wastewater discharged to the sea reduce significantly despite the refinery throughput increase.
 The project will rehabilitate the soil and improve its quality, support biodiversity through further plantation of mangroves (a programme that originally started in 2018) and ensure limited noise impact during both construction and operation phases.
 Please see BMP's environmental section for further information.

-Bapco’s Sustainability Report for 2018-2019 demonstrates our commitment towards the goal of Sustainable Development and highlights our positive contributions across the three pillars of sustainability i.e. economic, environment and social aspects related to the organization’s business.
-The report is in line with the internationally recognized Global Reporting Initiative (GRI) Standards for sustainability reporting.
+Bapco’s 2nd Sustainability Report for the Year 2020-2021 demonstrates our commitment towards the goal of Sustainable Development and highlights our positive contributions across the three pillars of sustainability i.e. economic, environment and social aspects related to the organization’s business.
+The report is written to meet the requirements of Comprehensive Level as per the internationally recognized Global Reporting Initiative (GRI) Standards for sustainability reporting.